-Many of the heavy, more common sterling silver items like candlesticks, some salt and pepper shakers, bowels and most knives are weighted with a non-silver products.
+Many of the heavy, more common sterling silver items like candlesticks, some salt and pepper shakers, bowls and most knives are weighted with a non-silver products.
 This is a common practice.
 So what does it mean when you have weighted sterling?
 Many of these items have (non-silver) weighted material in the handle or base.
 This is to provide the feeling of mass and allow the manufacturer to produce a larger, heavier item while using substantially less silver.

 The most commonly used weighting material is pine rosin.
 Rosin has a stove temperature melting point but is hard and brittle at room temperature.
 More importantly, it’s inexpensive and easy to work with.
 Lead is sometimes used, but is more difficult and expensive to work with.